 Our Lower School religion curriculum is aligned with the growing ability and curiosity of Lower School students, who are encouraged to make connections between what they believe and how they live their lives.
 Through two weekly chapel services and one religion class, they learn that they have value and significance, have much to share and contribute, and have an invitation from God to live in communion with others.
 In addition, chapel offers many chances for peer involvement and leadership—from reading Scripture and leading prayers to bringing a musical offering and carrying the processional cross.

 To learn more about Lower School chapel, click here!

-Art à la Carte, an innovative program designed to expand student appreciation of historically significant art and architecture, was founded by St. Francis parents in 1986, and has since been adopted by a number of schools nationwide.
-Art à la Carte offers students in grades K–8 the opportunity to explore the visual arts—including notable artists, paintings, sculpture, and architecture—from prehistoric through modern times.
+Art à la Carte, an innovative program designed to expand student appreciation of historically significant art and architecture, was founded by St. Francis parents in 1986 and has since been adopted by a number of schools nationwide.
+The program offers students in grades k–8 the opportunity to explore the visual arts—including notable artists, paintings, sculpture, and architecture—from prehistoric through modern times.
 Through trained parent docents, students learn to approach art as educated critics, building confidence and inspiring their own creativity.
 The Art à la Carte curriculum is a part of the school’s standard academic offering.

-The St. Francis School of Music is an extracurricular instrumental and voice program available to students in grades K–8.
+The St. Francis School of Music is an instrumental and vocal program available to students in grades k–8.
 Students attend private or small-group lessons with professional musicians for in-depth study after school or during school enrichment periods.

 To learn more about our School of Music offerings, click here!